 Protein is found in literally every cell of your body.
 It’s the main ingredient in your nails and hair, helps create hormones and enzymes, and plays a starring role in building cartilage, bone, skin, blood, and muscles.
 That’s a lot of work for one nutrient, especially considering our bodies aren’t able to store it.
 That’s why it’s important to get enough each day.

-The recommended daily intake per 2.2 pounds of body weight is:
+The recommended daily intake per 2.2 kilos of body weight is:

 1 gram of protein if you’re not very active